Black Men Heal founder: I “Wanted to build a solution” to ease Black men’s suffering

 Black Men Heal has served nearly 1,600 Black men in Pennsylvania.
 Its virtual therapy groups reach more than 2,000 individuals worldwide.
 More than 75% of men who have completed the eight free therapy sessions have continued therapy.

-“Instead of enduring,” these men are healing, Tasnim said, and will be able to access their tools to heal others.
+“Instead of enduring,” these men are healing, Tasnim said, and they will be able to access their tools to heal others.